The Way of being

 6. The space of logics is limitless.
 The universe is larger than limited beings can imagine (but we can also imagine that even if we cannot effectively specify it).
 The universe imagines itself—a simple statement that hides the complexity of the universe.

-7. It is effective to give the peakings and their process the name of ‘God’ or ‘Brahman’; all beings are part of that process; in the present sense we are—part—of Brahman.
+7. It is effective to give the peakings and their process the name of ‘God’ or ‘Brahman’; all beings are part of that process; in the present sense all beings are part of Brahman-as-process and, with agency, may be drivers of the process (though world as God is not a new idea, its expression here has newness).

-9. If we do not see or realize the greatest possibility in a lifetime, it is because a cosmos and, particularly, a life within a cosmos is a limited set of events.
+11. If we do not see or realize the greatest possibility in a lifetime, it is because a cosmos and, particularly, a life within a cosmos is normally a limited set of events.

 Dynamics